 The idea of merging institutions, as suggested by the then South African Minister of Education, Kader Asmal, caused mixed feelings (Hayward 2004).
 However, the mergers took place and a new plan for higher education ministry was implemented (Jansen 2010).
-Jansen (2010) confirms that, the new South African higher education scenery consists of three types of institutions namely; the University of Technology, the traditional research-focused university, and the new comprehensive university that combines and vocationally academic oriented education.
-All three types are aimed at enhancing student access and expanding and research opportunities market responsiveness (Study SA 2008).
+Jansen (2010) confirms that, the new South African higher education scenery consists of three types of institutions namely; the University of Technology, the traditional research-focused university, and the new comprehensive university that combines academic and vocationally oriented education.
+All three types are aimed at enhancing student access and expanding research opportunities and market responsiveness (Study SA 2008).